Juadebfm/JavaScript_For_Beginners/cleancodes.md

 - Explicit return instead of implicit return if the function is one liner
 - No trailing comma in the last value of an object
 - We prefer this +=, -=, \*= /=, \*\*= instead of the longer version
-- When we use console.log() it is good to print with a tag string to identify from where the console is coming
+- When we use console.log() it is good to print with a stack string to identify from where the console is coming

 #### Variables